top of page

 Trauma leaves deep marks on the mind and body, often making recovery feel like an uphill battle.
 Traditional therapies can take months or years to show results, and some people struggle to find relief.
 Ketamine-assisted therapy offers a promising alternative that is gaining attention for its ability to accelerate healing and provide new hope for those affected by trauma.

 Ketamine is a medication originally developed as an anesthetic.
-In recent years, researchers discovered that at lower doses, ketamine can have powerful effects on the brain’s chemistry that help reduce symptoms of depression, anxiety, and trauma-related disorders.
+In recent years, researchers discovered that at lower doses, ketamine can have powerful effects on the brain’s chemistry.
+These effects help reduce symptoms of depression, anxiety, and trauma-related disorders.

 The Science Behind Ketamine and Trauma